Skip to main content

 How to join KiwiSaver

-• Opting in through your employer
+• Opting in through your employer.

-• Opting in through a KiwiSaver provider – just reach out to a provider that suits and get started.
+• Opting in through a KiwiSaver provider – just reach out to a provider that suits you and get started.

 Benefits of KiwiSaver